sneharane588/KPMG-Virtual-Internship-Tasks/README.md

 ## Task 2 : Data Insights
-#### argeting high value customers based on customer demographics and attributes.
+#### Targeting high value customers based on customer demographics and attributes.

-Sprocket Central Pty Ltd has given us a new list of 1000 potential customers with their demographics and attributes.
+Client has given us a new list of 1000 potential customers with their demographics and attributes.
 However, these customers do not have prior transaction history with the organisation.

 The client has agreed on a 3 week scope with the following 3 phases as follows - Data Exploration; Model Development and Interpretation.